hmrc/trader-goods-profiles-frontend/README.md

 ### Testing

-Run this to check tests: `sbt test`
+Run this to check unit tests: `sbt test`

+Run this to check integration tests: `sbt it/test`

 Run this to check code coverage: `sbt clean coverage test`